Get a Tampa Nursing Home Abuse Lawyer. Get Answers.

 - Report your concerns to administrators – Know the signs of nursing home abuse and neglect and report any concerns you have with an administrator at the facility.
 Make sure to document the visit.
 This is a crucial step, as it will serve as evidence that the facility was made aware of your concerns.
 Write down the name of the person you speak with, the date and time of the meeting, and what was said.

 - File a complaint – To report nursing home abuse or neglect, you may file a complaint with the Florida Agency for Health Care Administration by filling out a form online or by calling 888-419-3456.
 You can file a complaint even for neglect or other substandard care that doesn’t cause injury or illness.

-- Contact a nursing home abuse lawyer – If your loved one was injured, became ill, or died in a nursing home, you need legal advice.
+- Contact a nursing home abuse lawyer – If your loved one was injured or became ill in a nursing home, you need legal advice.
 An experienced nursing home abuse attorney can listen to you, answer your questions, launch an investigation, and file a lawsuit to get fair compensation for your family’s damages.
-If you suspect your loved one died due to abuse or neglect at a nursing home, a lawyer may be able to help you pursue a wrongful death lawsuit.
+If you suspect your spouse or parent died due to abuse or neglect at a nursing home, a lawyer may be able to help you pursue a wrongful death lawsuit.

 How do I report nursing home abuse or neglect in Florida?

 Once you’ve reported to the appropriate authorities, you should consider contacting Tampa nursing home abuse and neglect lawyer Armando Edmiston.
 Our law firm can help you through the whole process – every step of the way.

 Let a Tampa attorney fight to bring you justice

 When nursing homes and assisted living facilities violate your trust and injure or harm someone you love, your whole family suffers.
 That’s why you need an experienced and aggressive law firm to fast-track your case and demand justice.